phpredis/phpredis/cluster.md

 ```

 `multi(Redis::PIPELINE)` is equivalent to `pipeline()`.
 Calling `multi()` on a
-pipeline adds an atomic MULTI ...
-EXEC block; every command in that block must
+pipeline queues a MULTI ...
+EXEC block.
+When Redis accepts `MULTI`, commands in
-resolve to one hash slot.
-The inner `exec()` closes the MULTI block and the
+the block execute atomically and must resolve to one hash slot.
+A slot violation
+discards the entire pending pipeline.
+The inner `exec()` closes the MULTI block
-outer `exec()` sends the pipeline:
+and the outer `exec()` sends the pipeline:

 ```php
 $pipe = $obj_cluster->pipeline();